ho-thanh-und/tp/docs/UserGuide.md

 ## FAQ

-**Q**: What if the same person applies to the same company a few months later?<br>
+**Q**: What if the same candidate applies to the same company a few months later?<br>
 **A**: There are 2 options:
-1. Edit the person's existing entry with the updated details; or
+1. Edit the candidate's existing entry with the updated details; or
-1. Delete the old entry, and re-add the complete and updated details of the person (should there be any clashes in data)
+1. Delete the old entry, and re-add the complete and updated details of the candidate (should there be any clashes in data)

-**Q**: What if the person wants to apply for multiple roles within the same company? <br>
+**Q**: What if the candidate wants to apply for multiple roles within the same company? <br>
 **A**: Multiple job roles can be added using the edit command.

 **Q**: I have details of 37 candidates saved in the app.
 But when I run `save`, the file only has details of 2 candidates.
 Why is this so? <br>